 The ironic thing is that the year before, I had been traveling home from a baby shower with my mother-in-law and then six-month-old son in the car.
 It was late and a long drive and he was having the mother of all meltdowns.
 We pulled into what is now our neighborhood so that he could nurse and calm down.
 I had never been there before, but I distinctly remember looking around and thinking, “If we lived here, we would be home by now.”

-A: Oswego is a smaller suburb about an hour outside of Chicago.
+Oswego is a smaller suburb about an hour outside of Chicago.
 It has a quaint downtown, lots of local businesses, and many bike paths and parks.
 We love the summer movies at the park, the free splash pad and the libraries, but my favorite is the Friday night Antique Market downtown.
 They close the streets, have live music, and people shop local vendors all night.
 The Fox River runs through town, so we have access to great fishing, bird watching, and hiking paths.
 The population here has more than doubled in the past ten years as more and more people move westward, away from the chaos and cost of the city.
 It’s still expensive, especially those darn Illinois property taxes, but the value for the money is definitely better.
 We still have all the modern conveniences and major stores, but with a bit more of a small-town feel.

-A: I will be honest…this is still a daily struggle for me, and I imagine it will be until my kids are older and can fully understand the dangers of water.
+I will be honest…living by a lake is still a daily struggle for me, and I imagine it will be until my kids are older and can fully understand the dangers of water.
 My whole life I have had recurring drowning dreams, and I don’t know if it means anything or not, but I don’t want to find out!
 Luckily, we have a pretty large yard and it’s partially fenced, so we typically stay in that area when we go outside.
 They also know that mom is pretty crazy about them not getting near the water or going on the dock without a life jacket!

 But aside from the potential danger, being here adds such fun to our life – my husband has taken up fishing, we have a paddleboat and kayaks, and the wildlife is abundant.
 The lake just lends itself to a more relaxed lifestyle and mood.
 It’s very peaceful.
 I wouldn’t have thought we could have a place like this in the suburbs.

-A; I have always been drawn to older farmhouses, craftsmans, and colonials.
+I have always been drawn to older farmhouses, craftsmans, and colonials.
 I love their character and history.
 What I got was a traditional Midwestern two-story!
 I still love it, but I needed it to feel less cookie-cutter.
 We started by painting the front door chartreuse, and taking off the traditional black shutters and replacing with DIY board and batten navy ones.
 Just that alone helped it to feel more youthful and stand out from all the tan, gray and white in the neighborhood.

 We changed out all the light fixtures for schoolhouse style, painted the wood stairs for a farmhouse feel, and took the door fronts off the builder’s grade cabinets.
 For me, the hardest part about home design is not always having the money to do what you want to do when you want to do it.
 We follow a popular cash-budget financial program and it tests our patience often, but the rewards are great.
 I’ve learned to do what I can with inexpensive things – paint, décor, art – and the rest will happen someday.
 When that happens, a new deck and renovated bathrooms are first on my list!

-A: The most important thing for me was to have no wasted space in this house.
+The most important thing for me was to have no wasted space in this house.
 I wanted each and every space to have a unique purpose and also be kid-friendly with fabrics and furniture.
 We lived in a small townhome for many years, and I couldn’t stand the thought of not maximizing what we now had.

 We are not formal dining room kind of people, so it became a playroom.
 The kids use it every day and it keeps most of the toys out of the smaller bedrooms.
 They feel more comfortable playing when they are still close to all the action of everyday life.
 We also have the traditional front room, which for most families is filled with fancy furniture that is used only for guests or holidays.
 Again, being a very informal family, we relocated our cable connection, moved in a flat screen TV and a big comfy sectional, and it’s now the most popular room in the house.